-Nuclear Field "A" School training
+Nuclear Field "A" School Instrumentation and Control Laboratory

 Since the days of Admiral Rickover, the men and women of the Naval Nuclear Propulsion Program have been recognized around the world for their high standards of achievement and performance, their commitment to professionalism, and their dedication to accountability.
 Fifty years later, these qualities remain the standard of the Program.